 Paragraph 2.9. (former), amend to read:

 “2.5.
-"Extreme outer edge", on either side of the vehicle means the plane parallel to the median longitudinal plane of the vehicle and touching the lateral extremity of the vehicle, disregarding the projection or projections:
+"Extreme outer edge" on either side of the vehicle means the plane parallel to the median longitudinal plane of the vehicle and touching the lateral extremity of the vehicle, disregarding the projection or projections:”

 Add new sub-paragraphs 2.5.1., 2.5.2. and 2.5.3.: